fvictorio/mundial/README.md

 # Acknowledgements

-This utility is based on applying Atwood's law to a python snippet by [@lgenzelis](https://github.com/lgenzelis).
+This utility is based on applying Atwood's Law to a python snippet by [@lgenzelis](https://github.com/lgenzelis).